Gartner Managed File Transfer Magic Quadrant

 DataMotion’s primary technology is SecureMail for securing email exchanges with limited automation provided by DataBridge.
 It doesn’t have enough expected features to fit the profile of an MFT solution.

 Group Logic was acquired by Acronis in September 2012.
-MassTransit isn’t very feature rich and looking through the release notes it appears to be in maintenance mode with no new features but minor enhancements and bug fixes in the last few years.
+MassTransit isn’t very feature rich, and looking through the release notes it appears to be in maintenance mode with no new features but minor enhancements and bug fixes over recent years.

 iWay a wholely owned subsidiary of Information Builders continues to promote it’s Trading Partner Manager and wider iWay product portfolio.
 There doesn’t appear to be any focus on MFT though, however information is hard to find online and it’s a technology we’ve never seen.